Jameskmonger/chimneypot/README.md

 ## License

 Chimneypot is completely released into the public domain, using [The Unlicense](http://unlicense.org).
-To see our license, you can read the [LICENSE file](/LICENSE).
+To see the full license text included with the project, you can read the [LICENSE file](/LICENSE).